malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerLog

-A Defender log represents the log collected by a Defender.
-Each Defender log can have partial or complete data.
+An enforcer log represents the log collected by an enforcer.
+Each enforcer log can have partial or complete data.
 The `collectionID` is used to aggregate the multipart data into one.